 Also, check out the city’s vast range of internationally influenced dining – Japanese, Chinese, Italian and Israeli.
 It’s all there.

-Despite its location in South Carolina’s low country, Charleston has high standards when it comes to food.
+Charleston has high standards when it comes to food.
 These standards don’t just apply to fancy food, as the charming city has more than its fair share of both highfalutin restaurants and down-and-dirty diners.

 We stopped in Charleston during our 2016 US road trip and dove right into the city’s dining scene by eating at FIG and Husk.
 The two nationally-recognized restaurants wowed us with their modern interpretations of Southern foods like Carolina Gold Rice and locally raised pork.